French Indochina: Early Vietnamese rebellions

 While the French were trying to establish control over Cambodia, a large scale Vietnamese insurgency – the Cần Vương movement – started to take shape, aiming to expel the French and install the boy emperor Hàm Nghi as the leader of an independent Vietnam.
 Between 1885 and 1889, insurgents, led by Phan Đình Phùng, Phan Chu Trinh, Phan Bội Châu, Trần Quý Cáp and Huỳnh Thúc Kháng, targeted Vietnamese Christians as there were very few French soldiers to overcome, which led to a massacre of around 40,000 Christians.
-The rebellion was eventually brought down by a French military intervention, in addition to its lack of unity in the movement.
+Assisted by the lack of unity among the rebels, French military intervention succeeded, with light casualties, in restoring colonial authority.

-Nationalist sentiments intensified in Vietnam, especially during and after World War I, but all the uprisings and tentative efforts failed to obtain sufficient concessions from the French.
+Nationalist sentiments intensified in Vietnam, especially during and after World War I, but all the uprisings and tentative efforts failed to obtain significant concessions from the French.

 Franco-Siamese crisis (1893)

 Territorial conflict in the Indochinese peninsula for the expansion of French Indochina led to the Franco-Siamese crisis of 1893.
 In 1893 the French authorities in Indochina used border disputes, followed by the Paknam naval incident, to provoke a crisis.
-French gunboats appeared at Bangkok, and demanded the cession of Lao territories east of the Mekong River.
+French gunboats appeared at Bangkok, and demanded the cession of Lao territories east of the Mekong River..

 King Chulalongkorn appealed to the British, but the British minister told the king to settle on whatever terms he could get, and he had no choice but to comply.
 Britain's only gesture was an agreement with France guaranteeing the integrity of the rest of Siam.
 In exchange, Siam had to give up its claim to the Thai-speaking Shan region of north-eastern Burma to the British, and cede Laos to France.